bambooengineering/rifle/README.md

 # Payloads

 Payloads are expected to be hashes, identified by a company-wide unique id (a urn).
-These are indexed and can be searched by metaphone.
+These are indexed and can be searched by metaphone if fuzzy_matching is enabled.
 That is, the search term need not be exact.

 E.g, given the following payload